cnlohr/esp32-c3-cntest/README.md

 The I2S engine in the C3 looks to be much more robust than in previous chips.
 I still can't get WSCLK working right, but the raw performance with the GDMA engine is spectacular.

+## Interrupts

+Interrupts are stored in `vectors.S` and use a jump table.
+All interrupts are funneled through `_interrupt_handler` at this time, there is some unfortunate code in `interrupt_controller_hal.c`'s `is_interrupt_number_reserved(...)` which prevents attaching of interrupts which do not use `_interrupt_handler` within the rest of the system.

+WAIT!
+Maybe this is a OK thing.
+That means we might be able to arbitrarily assign interrupts.
+YES!
+Yes can.
+Time for a PR.

+So, figured it out.
+	(1) Looks like avoiding the `j` in the vector jumptable saves 2 (160 MHz) cycles.
+	(2) That means for an external interrupt, to replying with GPIO back out with the following code, it takes 200ns, or 32 (160 MHz) cycles.

+This slowness is unfortunate but understandable.
+It also includes the time spent to increment the stack pointer, save off some registers, setup the regisers for GPIO output and output.

+### TODO Interrupts

+Can we weakly tie all of the interrupts to unique handlers then allow users to override if they want?